1972 Chicago–O'Hare runway collision: Collision

 As the North Central DC-9 rolled down the runway, visibility was about 1/4 mi.
 It had reached a speed of about 140 kn when its captain, peering ahead into the fog just after 6:00:03 p.m.
 CST, spotted Delta Flight 954 on the runway about 1600 ft ahead.
 At 6:00:07.2 p.m.
 CST, Flight 575's captain gave the order "Pull 'er up!" and he and the first officer pulled back on their control columns in an attempt to lift their DC-9 over the Delta CV-880.
 Although the DC-9 lifted into the air, it was too late to avoid contact with the CV-880, and the two aircraft collided at 6:00:08.3 p.m.
 CST.

 The DC-9 tore off substantial portions of the CV-880's left wing and vertical stabilizer and caused three major compressions in the aft portion of its fuselage.
 The DC-9's right main landing gear detached during the collision, as did a flap from its right wing.

 After the collision, the captain of Flight 575 determined that his DC-9 could not remain airborne, and attempted to land back on the runway.
-When he did, the plane's two remaining landing gear collapsed rearward, and the DC-9 skidded on its belly off Runway 27L, across a grassy area, and onto Runway 32L, where it came to rest.
-It immediately burst into flames.
+When he did, the plane's two remaining landing gear collapsed rearward, and the DC-9 skidded on its belly off Runway 27L, across a grassy area, and onto Runway 32L, where it came to a rest and immediately burst into flames.

-The crew of Flight 954 apparently were unaware of the approaching DC-9 until hearing it strike their CV-880, and did not see the DC-9 until the first officer observed it crashing on the runway beyond them.
+The crew of Flight 954 apparently were unaware of the approaching DC-9 until they heard it strike their CV-880, and did not see the DC-9 until the first officer observed it crashing on the runway beyond them.